How Unnecessary Redirects Are Slowing Down Your Website and Hurting Your SEO

 Walking through the above request:

-1. The first line starts by indicating this is a GET method request (what your browser is using each time you type an URL in the address bar or click a link)
+method request (what your browser is using each time you type an URL in the address bar or click a link) - The path is

-2. The path is / (the "root" or home page of the specified site)
+(the "root" or home page of the specified site) - The

-3. The Host is www.cloudtrellis.com, or the domain that the request is being sent to
+, or the domain that the request is being sent to - The

-4. The User-Agent is a descriptor of the browser we're using (in this case this is the user agent for a Chrome-based browser)
+is a descriptor of the browser we're using (in this case this is the user agent for a Chrome-based browser) - The

-5. The Accept indicates that we're looking for an HTML response (indicated by the text/html MIME type)
+indicates that we're looking for an HTML response (indicated by thetext/html

 Every time you click on a link or type a URL in your address bar, your browser will send a request that contains all of the above for the respective page you are trying to visit.